Acquired platelet function defect

 Treatment is aimed at the cause of the problem.

-Platelet problems caused by medication are treated by stopping the medication.
+- Platelet problems caused by a certain medicine are treated by stopping the drug.

-Treating the cause of the problem usually corrects the defect.
+Most of the time, treating the cause of the problem corrects the defect.

 - Prolonged bleeding